"If anyone desires to come after me, let him deny himself, and take up his cross, and follow me" (Matthew 16:24).

 "O Holy Trinity, Eternal God, I thank You for allowing me to know the greatness and the various degrees of glory to which souls attain.
 Oh, what a great difference of depth in the knowledge of God there is between one degree and another!
 Oh, if people could only know this!
 O my God, if I were thereby able to attain one more degree, I would gladly suffer all the torments of the martyrs put together.”

-This is precisely why Jesus said that carrying our crosses was necessary:
+These six reasons are precisely why Jesus said that carrying our crosses was necessary:

 "And whosoever doth not carry his cross and come after me cannot be my disciple.